1. Deciding on where to live: The districts of Vienna

 click to enlarge, save and print

 Vienna is a city of neighbourhoods.
 The Bezirke (districts) of the city are numbered and named, and are often defined by their small pockets that the Viennese call Grätzl.
-The city gets its multi-faceted personality from its districts that wrap around the 1st district like a snail’s shell, and choosing your district can often define your lifestyle in the city.
+The city gets its multi-faceted personality from its districts that wrap around the 1st district like a snail’s shell, and choosing your district as an expat can often define your lifestyle in the city.
 Check out the fancy map above (click to enlarge) describing the districts in adjectives, and the descriptions below, to help you decide on where you fit in, in Vienna.

-Notable districts described in a few words
+Notable districts described in a few words:

 The hip, the happening, the bobo Bezirke belt